15: The Bear

 “Yeah, I hope that she just scared it off.
 Maybe it won’t be back,” I replied.

 “I could hear the commotion from my cabin,” Hunter said.
-“I thought about going out and investigating, but I remembered what happened last time I did that so I minded my own business and went back to sleep.
-I told you that story, right Mike?”
+“I thought about going out and investigating?
+But I remembered what happened last time I did that, so I minded my own business, and went right back to sleep.
+I told you that story, right, Mike?”

-Oh, so now Hunter remembers stuff.
+[Sharply.]
+Oh, so now Hunter remembers stuff?
 What is up with him?
-“Yeah, it’s the only thing I’ve heard that was actually something happening instead of a bunch of nothing,” I said.
+[Normal tone.]
+“Yeah, it’s the only thing I’ve heard that was actually something instead of nothing,” I said.

-“It is much better to mind your own business around here,” Chance said.
-“If something really sinister is happening, there are much more important people that know how to deal with it.
+“It’s much better to mind your own business around here,” Chance said.
+“If something really sinister is happening?
+There are much more important people that know how to deal with that stuff.
 Even button stuff.”

 “Marissa is right,” Chance said.
 “Everyone that I’ve ever seen get fired at O.V.E.R. were people who pushed the button.
-They all got into some sort of trouble or fell and hurt themselves or something and panicked and pushed it.
+They all got into some sort of trouble, or fell and hurt themselves, or something, and panicked, and pushed the button.
 The last day of their security job, every single one of them.”

 “So what’s the point of the button?”
 I asked.

-“My guess is that there’s something that might happen that is a Big Deal, capital B capital D. I’m talking nuclear explosion levels of important and catastrophic.
+“My guess is that there’s something that might happen that is a Big Deal, capital “B,” capital “D.” I’m talking about nuclear explosion levels of important and catastrophic.
 Something so intense that we can’t even wrap our heads around it until we see it,” Chance said.

 “Or they use it to weed out people who can’t handle the job,” Shadow said.

-I think they are used to locate people who have witnessed time-travel related events and then make it such that they are no longer witnesses of those events by altering their pasts, but I didn’t say that out loud.
-I just ate my biscuits and gravy and nodded.
+I think they’re used to locate people who have witnessed time-travel related events, and then make it such that they are no longer witnesses of those events by altering their pasts, but I didn’t say that out loud.
+I just ate my biscuits and gravy.

 “Sorry in advance”?
 I really am developing a better working relationship with these guys.
-They’ve never been sorry about anything else before.
-But also, uuuugh.
+They’ve never been sorry about anything before.
+But also, ugh.
 Can’t I just saw my arm off again?
-[Whiny voice] That’s a long walk and my feet already hurt from walking.
-Come oooon, guys!
+[Whiny.]
+That’s a long walk, and my feet already hurt from walking?
+Come on, guys!
+[Normal tone.]
 Seriously, though, I expected something like this would happen.
 It’s not a “challenge” anymore.
-I’m calibrating some sort of system for WOE.BEGONE and tracking my movements or something will help do that.
-Maybe they can help pull me out of trouble better if they already have something like that on file?
+I’m calibrating some sort of system for WOE.BEGONE, and tracking my movements or something will help do that.
+Maybe they can pull me out of trouble better if they already have something like that on file?
 Who knows.
 But I’m basically doing data entry at this point.

 As soon as the sun went down, I set out on my walk.
-The earlier the better, since it looks less suspicious the less late it is that I am out walking.
-Since I would be walking a total of 8 miles, I would almost definitely find someone out on patrol.
+The earlier the better, since it looks less suspicious the less late it is that I’m out walking.
+Since I would be walking a total of eight miles, I would almost definitely find someone out on patrol.
 What am I even saying?
 I’m not doing anything suspicious.
 I’m just taking a walk.
 These guys aren’t mind readers.
 They won’t just magically know that I’m doing this for WOE.BEGONE.
-But what if… nah.
+But what if… Nah.
 If there are mind readers at O.V.E.R., they are definitely inside the gate.

-The muscles on the top part of my foot hurt from walking all day, so I was taking it slow.
+The muscles on the top of my foot hurt from walking all day?
+So I was taking it slow.
 This was infuriating to me.
 Knowing how long a walk I was in for was at least as physically painful as the foot pain.
-I was hesitant to put in earbuds and listen to music or a podcast because I didn’t know how if it would mess with the results and I didn’t want to be caught off guard.
+I was hesitant to put in earbuds, or listen to music or a podcast, because I didn’t know if it would mess with the results, and I didn’t want to be caught off guard.
 There could be any sort of surprise out here waiting for me.

+[Sardonic.]
 Do you remember the cold open?
 Do you remember what the title of the episode is?
 Have you figured out what the surprise that was waiting for me was?
+[Ad-reading voice.
+Static effect.]
 Are you tired of standing in line at the post office?
-Then you need Stamps.com[cut]
+Then you need Stamps.co–

-So there was a bear after all, in addition to whoever it was that Marissa shot in the middle of the night the night before.
-I was about 2/3rds of the way to the cabin when I saw him, digging through a trash can on the side of the path, not unlike that guy from the night before.
-The bear was fully grown, about the size of 6 Mike Walters, easily.
-Being one Mike Walters, I found its size to be quite intimidating.
-Unsatisfied with just eating trash and trusting me to leave it alone, the bear immediately saw me and took on an aggressive posture.
+[Normal voice.
+No effect.]
+So there was a bear after all.
+In addition to whoever it was that Marissa shot in the middle of the night the night before.
+I was about two-thirds of the way to the cabin when I saw him, digging through a trash can on the side of the path.
+Not unlike that guy from the night before, actually.
+The bear was fully grown, maybe the size of six Mike Walters?
+Easily.
+Being one Mike Walters, I found the size to be quite intimidating.
+Unsatisfied with just eating trash and trusting me to leave it alone, the bear immediately saw me, and took on an aggressive posture.

 “Get the fuck out of here,” the bear said.
-Kidding.
+I’m kidding!
 There are no talking bears in Oldbrush Valley.
-At least that’s what they want you to think!
+At least, that’s what they want you to think.

-They say that if you are attacked by a bear that you should curl up in a ball as tightly as possible.
-That way you can kiss your ass goodbye because you don’t stand a chance in a fight against a bear.
+[Bear roaring noise.]” the bear said.
+They say that if you are attacked by a bear, that you should curl up in a ball as tightly as possible.
+That way you can kiss your ass goodbye, because you don’t stand a chance in a fight against a bear.
 No, I didn’t have a gun.
 No, I didn’t buy bear mace.
-That stuff is so expensive and it has a 1 year expiration date.
+That stuff is so expensive, and it has, like, a one-year expiration date?
 What’s up with that?
 How does it go bad?
-I think that it’s all a scheme to get you to buy more because you probably won’t ever even be in a situation where you can use it.
-I mean, I was in exactly that situation but you probably won’t be.
+I think it’s all a scheme to get you to buy more, because you probably won’t ever even be in a situation where you can use it.
+I mean, I was in exactly that situation, but you probably won’t be.
 That is not advice.
 Do not take advice from any podcast, especially this one.

-The lashes from its claws came brutally slowly, like it was toying with me or trying to figure out what my deal was.
-Like, “why is this guy curled up in a ball?
-That’s not the right thing to do if you are attacked by a bear.
+The lashes from its claws came brutally slowly, like it was toying with me, or trying to figure out what my deal was.
+Like, “Why is this guy curled up in a ball?
+That’s not the right thing to do if you’re attacked by a bear.
 Fuckin’ weirdo.”
 Except There.
 Are.
 No. Talking.
 Bears.
 In.
 Oldbrush.
 Valley.

-The lacerations from the bears claws were hot and sharp, completely untempered by adrenaline or shock.
-I think I cried out in pain, but if I did I wasn’t directly cognizant of it.
+The lacerations from the bear’s claws were hot and sharp, completely untempered by adrenaline or shock.
+I think I cried out in pain?
+But if I did, I wasn’t directly cognizant of it.
 I’m jealous of people who describe leaving their bodies during times of intense pain.
-People who say things like “I could see myself and I was screaming.”
-But, no. I was very much inside the now tattered body of Mike Walters.
+People who say things like “I could see myself, and I was screaming.”
+But, no, I was very much inside the now-tattered body of Mike Walters.
 The back of my shirt hung down around my face like ribbons.
-My back felt wet, like someone had poured a bunch of water on it but it was, in fact, my blood.
+My back felt wet, like someone had poured water on it, but it was, in fact, my blood.
 The bear struck me for what I believe to be the third time.
 I was feeling weak.
-This was so much worse than cutting my arm off because at least I was in control of that.
+This was so much worse than cutting my arm off, because at least I was in control of that.

 After the third strike, everything got quiet.
-I no longer could hear the bear breathing over me.
-As soon as the breathing stopped, I snapped my head up and looked around.
+I could no longer hear the bear breathing over me.
+As soon as the breathing stopped, I snapped my head up, and looked around.
 Nothing.
 The bear was nowhere to be seen.
 I looked around to see if someone had scared him off, but I didn’t see any people or any lights.
-The bear was just gone.
+The bear was just… gone.
 Even if it had been spooked off by someone, I would have at least seen it taking off in some direction.
-I looked toward the treeline, nothing.
+I looked towards the treeline; nothing.
 Nothing anywhere.
 It had completely disappeared.
-I’ve been involved in discovering the underpinnings of a mysterious and violent online game uploads on Wednesdays for long enough to know that there was some WOE.BEGONEry afoot here.
+I have been involved in discovering the underpinnings of a mysterious and violent online game uploads on Wednesdays for long enough to know that there was some WOE.BEGONE-ery about here.

-Those gears would have to turn later, though, because I had just been mauled by a bear.
-The bear may have disappeared, but the wounds were still very real.
+Those gears would have to turn later, though, because I had just been mauled by a bear?
+The bear may have disappeared, but the wounds were still here.
 I was incredibly weak.
-I bearly (it’s not so funny this time, huh!?) got myself out of the fetal position and laid down on my stomach.
-I did not have the energy to stand.
-I just laid on the dirt path that I was on and screamed and cried.
-I don’t even think I had the capacity to should “help!”
+I bear-ly (it’s not so funny this time, huh?) got myself out of the fetal position, and laid down on my stomach.
+I didn’t have the energy to stand.
+I just laid on the dirt path that I was on, and screamed and cried.
+I don’t even think I had the capacity to shout “help!”
 I was in so much pain.

 “Bear,” is all that I could really get out.